-As of March 31, 2023, we had cash, cash equivalents and investments totaling \$13.4 million, compared to \$20.8 million as of December 31, 2022.
-The decrease was primarily due to cash required to fund our continuing operations, including debt service, development activities for our newly acquired late-stage pipeline product candidates, and business development activities, including the divestment of DSUVIA.
+As of June 30, 2023, we had cash, cash equivalents and investments totaling \$7.4 million, compared to \$20.8 million as of December 31, 2022.
+The decrease was primarily due to cash required to fund our continuing operations, including repayment of the Loan Agreement with Oxford, development activities for our newly acquired late-stage pipeline product candidates, and business development activities, including the divestment of DSUVIA.
 Our existing capital resources will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.

 Pursuant to the ATM Agreement with Cantor, as our agent, we may offer and sell, from time to time through Cantor, shares of our common stock.
-There were no sales under the ATM Agreement for the three months ended March 31, 2023 or 2022.
-As of March 31, 2023, approximately \$35.6 million of our common stock remained available for sale and issuance under the ATM Agreement; however, our ability to sell such shares under the shelf registration statement and the ATM Agreement will be limited until we are no longer subject to the SEC's "baby shelf" limitations.
+There were no sales under the ATM Agreement for the three and six months ended June 30, 2023 or 2022.
+As of June 30, 2023, approximately \$35.6 million of our common stock remained available for sale and issuance under the ATM Agreement; however, our ability to sell such shares under the shelf registration statement and the ATM Agreement will be limited until we are no longer subject to the SEC's "baby shelf" limitations.

 On May 30, 2019, we entered into the Loan Agreement with Oxford.
 Under the Loan Agreement, we borrowed an aggregate principal amount of \$25.0 million under a term loan.
 After deducting all loan initiation costs and outstanding interest on the prior loan agreement with Hercules, we received \$15.9 million in net proceeds.
 As of March 31, 2023, the outstanding balance due under the Loan Agreement with Oxford was \$3.3 million.
 On April 3, 2023, in connection with the closing of the DSUVIA Agreement, we fully repaid the Loan Agreement with Oxford.
-Refer to Note 5, "Long-Term Debt" and Note 11, "Subsequent Events" to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information.
+Refer to Note 5, "Long-Term Debt" to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information.